trco/programming-cheatsheets/digital_ocean_wordpress_migration.rst

 =========================================================

 1. Create new Wordpress droplet
-2. Copy /var/www/html from the old droplet to local machine
+2. Copy /var/www/html from the old droplet to the local machine
-3. Dump mysql "wordpress" database and copy it to local machine
+3. Dump mysql "wordpress" database and copy it to the local machine
 4. Paste /var/www/html from local machine to the new droplet
 5. Import the database dump to the "wordpress" database on new droplet
 6. Change "wordpress" database password to the one in wp-config.php